powerhousepro69/videoinfox/readme.md

   - Download Default: &nbsp; Yt-dlp with no arguments.
 Download only.
 No auto play.
   - Download Choose: &nbsp; Choose video type and qualiy before download.
 Download only.
 No auto play.
   - Self Destruct: &nbsp; Download, auto play, delete when the player is closed.
-  - Last Download available in: &nbsp; Home and Yt-dlp Menu. &nbsp; It will only play the last url processed by Play Clipboard.
+  - Last Download in Home and Yt-dlp Menu for Play Clipboard, Download Default and Download Choose.
   - Download List: &nbsp; Blinking notification on list load.
   - View Logs: &nbsp; Blinking notification on log load.
   - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the Default List.